cosmos/cosmos-sdk/docs/concepts/tx-lifecycle.md

 ## Prerequisite Reading
 * [High-level overview of the architecture of an SDK application](https://github.com/cosmos/cosmos-sdk/docs/intro/sdk-app-architecture.md)
-* Baseapp concept doc (not written yet)
+* Baseapp concept doc (link in future)

 ## Synopsis
-1. **Definition and Creation:** Transactions are comprised of `Msg`s specified by the developer.
+1. **Definition and Creation:** Transactions are comprised of metadata and `Msg`s specified by the developer.
+An application user creates a transaction when he performs an action that causes state change.
-2. **Addition to Mempool:** Nodes that receive transactions validate them first by running stateless and stateful checks on a copy of the internal state.
+2. **Addition to Mempool:** All full nodes that receive transactions validate them first by running stateless and stateful checks on a copy of the internal state.
 Approved transactions are kept in the node's Mempool pending inclusion in the next block.
-3. **Consensus:** The proposer creates a block, finalizing the transactions and their order for this round.
-Validators run Tendermint BFT Consensus to come to agreement on a block.
+3. **Consensus:** The proposer creates a block, determining the transactions and their order for this round.
+Validators run Tendermint BFT Consensus and (if successful) commit to one block.
 4. **State Changes:** Transactions are delivered, creating state changes and expending gas.
-To commit, internal state is updated and all copies are reset; the new state root is returned as proof.
+To commit state changes, internal state is updated and all copies are reset; the new state root is returned as proof.

 ```